metrorailings/OwlBlog/content/posts/week-14-insights.md

 Once again, Matt Ryan's throws continue to be off.

 Falcons are constantly breaking through the line of scrimmage against the Chargers on short runs and designed runs.

+The Chargers and their soft zones are truly special in the worst sense of the word.